openebs-archive/openebs-docs/docs/installation.md

  In the above example output, disk name starts with `sparse-\*` are the default sparse disks created on each Node as part of OpenEBS installation.

-Installing OpenEBS creates cStor sparse pool by default on each node using these sparse disk with a name such as *cstor-spare-pool-wxyz*.
+Installing OpenEBS creates default **cStorStoragePool** called  sparse pool on each node using these sparse disk with a name like *cstor-spare-pool-wxyz*.
 These sparse pools are created on the host disk of each node.
-You can get the default cStor pool names by using the following command.
+You can get the default cStorStoragePool names by using the following command.

 ```
 kubectl get csp